vitessio/website/content/en/docs/15.0/reference/vreplication/vdiff2.md

 **optional**

 <div class="cmd">
-Adds a MySQL query to the report that can be used for further debugging
+Adds the MySQL query to the report that can be used for further debugging
 </div>

 #### --only_pks